 AI Visibility Playbook

-AI is crawling your site.
-GA4 won't tell you.
+AI is crawling your website.
+GA4 need your help.

 A marketer's playbook for measuring your real AI traffic, with the tools you already run.

-Server-side crawler hits.
-Your client-side analytics never sees them.
+Server-side only · your client-side analytics never sees this

 AI Is Already On Your Site

-AI is doing two things to your site right now.
+AI is doing two things to your website right now.

 Two Questions Your Analytics Can't Answer